About me

 Welcome!
 My name is Dandan Zhang.
 I am a PhD student working with Randall Martin in the Department of Energy, Environmental, and Chemical Engineering at Washington University in St. Louis.

-Prior to my PhD, I received a B.S. in Environmental Sciences and a B.A. in Economics at Peking University (Beijing, China) in 2019.
+Prior to my PhD, I received a B.S. in Environmental Science and a B.A. in Economics at Peking University (Beijing, China) in 2019.
 My undergraduate research was advised by Wen Liu with a focus on the degradation processes of trace antibiotics in polluted aquatic system by engineered photocatalysts under simulated sunlight.

 Beyond research, I enjoy hiking, swimming, skiing, and skating.